MartinaP87/yoga_with_carmen/README.md

 <td>Yes</td>
 </tr>
 <td>else:
-        messages.error(request, "This class is not longer available") reservation.delete()</td>
+        messages.error(request, "This class is no longer available") reservation.delete()</td>
 <td>If the reservation is not in the correct time frame, it displays an error message and deletes the reservation.</td>
 <td>Yes</td>